rsdn/CodeJam/PerfTests/Docs/SourceAnnotations.md

 1. Enable both `ContinuousIntegrationMode` and `AnnotateSources` features for runs performed on another machine.
 You can do it via app.config (check [ConfigurationSystem](ConfigurationSystem.md) document for more information).
 If the perftest is run under continuous integration service the `ContinuousIntegrationMode` is enabled automatically.

 2. Obtain the URI to the log file containing XML annotations.
-Tests being run under continuous itegration mode writes results into `%assemblyname%.ImportantOnly.PerfTests.log`.
+Tests being run under continuous itegration mode write results into `%assemblyname%.ImportantOnly.PerfTests.log`.
 Also, you can add custom loggers if you wish.
 You can copy (or download) log file to local directory or obtain the URL to the log file (if the tests are run under CI server and the log is added into artifacts).
 For example, AppVeyor url format is
 ```
 https://ci.appveyor.com/api/projects/%owner%/%project%/artifacts/%assemblyname%.ImportantOnly.PerfTests.log?all=true
 ```